zeopix/cortesh/README.md

 - [x] [ Output ] Write files and run commands from LLM answers.
 - [x] [ Logic ] Feedback loop for command outputs.
 Flow control.
 - [x] [ Sense ] Read current files and project structure, flow control by LLM.
-- [ ] [ Memory ] Generate embeddings on curent project structure, include GIT/LLM generated descriptions.
+- [x] [ Memory ] Generate embeddings on curent project structure, include GIT/LLM generated descriptions.
 - [ ] [ Logic ] Use the memory embedidngs in flow control
+- [ ] [ Memory ] Parallel requests.
+- [ ] [ FlowControl ] Refactor sense/output, to be generic among knowledge/folder_structure, or any other command...
 - [ ] Some kind of testing...